vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-14-long-story-of-my-fathers-macbook-pro.md

 #### Linux Liberation

-Discouraged by Windows, and having positive experiences with Ubuntu on other machines, I delved into the world of Linux distributions.
-Ubuntu was decent, but Linux Mint felt outdated.
-I finally landed on [EndeavourOS](https://endeavouros.com) with [KDE Plasma 6](https://kde.org/plasma-desktop) (think Arch Linux with a user-friendly installer).
+Losing faith with Windows, and having positive experiences with Ubuntu on other machines, I desided Linux was the answer.
+Ubuntu was okay, and Linux Mint felt a bit outdated.
+I finally landed on [EndeavourOS](https://endeavouros.com) with [KDE Plasma 6](https://kde.org/plasma-desktop) (think Arch Linux with a GUI installer).
 It's been a fantastic experience ever since.

 #### Driver Dilemma